meaker2718314/aquaticPhotoSegmentation/README.md

 ## Predictions

 5 Batches of test predictions can be accessed in **Results/Saved Class Predictions**, alongside the original RGB image and the manually annotated image.
-Below is an exemplar prediction computed by the model adjacent to the original RGB image.

 The colors corresponding to each class are as follows:

 |     **Color**       |        Class Label           |